BP Event

 of religion, race, sex, descent, place of birth or residence.

-(f) Article 17 has declared untouchability in any form as unconstitutional. (g) Article 18 has laid down that no titles, not being military or academic
+(g) Article 18 has laid down that no titles, not being military or academic

 distinction, shall be conferred by the State.